 WARNINGS AND PRECAUTIONS

-Embryo‑Fetal Toxicity: LONSURF can cause fetal harm when administered to a pregnant woman.
+LONSURF can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to the fetus.
 Advise females of reproductive potential to use effective contraception during treatment and for at least 6 months after the final dose.

 USE IN SPECIFIC POPULATIONS